← Back

 1. Clarifying Questions

 There are two types of requirements: functional and non-functional.
-Be sure to write them down as you discuss them.
+Write them down as you discuss them so you can refer back to them later.

 Functional Requirements